 According to US Statistics, 77% of the population regularly experience physical symptoms caused by stress and 73% regularly experience psychological symptoms related to stress.
-Chronic (long term) stress can have serious implications on our wellbeing.
-With our lives becoming so busy, we find it difficult to be stress free.
-Hopefully, by the end of this article you will find some helpful tips on how to kill the stress.
+Chronic (long term) stress can have serious implications on our well being.
+With our lives becoming so busy, we find it difficult to be stress-free.
+Hopefully, by the end of this article, you will find some helpful tips on how to kill the stress.

 Remind yourself that Allah is the Best of Planners

 A lot of our stress comes from things that we cannot control.
 If we have put our best effort forward and cannot control the outcome, why kill ourselves stressing over it?
 At times of great stress, we need to remind ourselves that Allah (SWT) has written pre-destined everything for us.
 Our wealth, health, family life, etc. are all pre-destined.
-Everything that Allah (SWT) does is in our favour.
+Everything that Allah (SWT) does is in our favor.
 Once we realize that there is only so much we can control, we can kill our stress before it engulfs us. kill the stress

 Manage Your Time Well

 Sometimes we bite off more than we can chew.
 We overextend ourselves to the point of exhaustion.
 We just cannot find the time to do anything.
 If that is the case, take some time to sit down and map out your daily weekly routine.
 How long do certain tasks take?
 Are there some tasks that can be done any other day?
 Is there some way you can reduce the number of tasks on your list?

 Taking the time to answer these types of questions are useful in helping you manage your stress in the future.
-Often, we have negative ways of thinking and talking to ourselves which greatly impacts our feelings and behaviours.
-By identifying these negative thoughts and challenging them, we can create healthier, more positive thoughts which would lead to healthier feelings and behaviour.
-Eventually the positive things you tell yourself in stressful circumstances will act to kill the stress.
+Often, we have negative ways of thinking and talking to ourselves which greatly impacts our feelings and behaviors.
+By identifying these negative thoughts and challenging them, we can create healthier, more positive thoughts which would lead to healthier feelings and behavior.
+Eventually, the positive things you tell yourself in stressful circumstances will act to kill the stress.

 Dua reminds us that Allah (SWT) is the Manager of Our Affairs; we take the pressure off ourselves by asking Allah (SWT) to help us.
 Indeed Allah (SWT) is the Only One we ask for help.
 Remember that Allah does not burden a soul more than it can bear.
 You can get through whatever stressful situation you are in.
-Making dua to Allah will not only reduce your stress but improve your relationship with Allfah (SWT).
+Making dua to Allah will not only reduce your stress but improve your relationship with Allah (SWT).

-May Allah (SWT) give us strength to bear the burdens of this life and protect us from the burdens of the Hereafter.
+May Allah (SWT) give us the strength to bear the burdens of this life and protect us from the burdens of the Hereafter.
 Ameen.